ConanBacterium/BCThesis/weeklymeetings.md

 11) Read somewhere that I need to have a public dataset for the bachelor report?

 Bonus question: is it somehow possible to pretrain specific filters on the 28x28 MEDMNIST dataset?
 Some of the images look kinda similar to our data.
 It would have to be the first convolutions I imagine.

+### March 12th

+I have set up MLFlow.
+Had to fix VPN issues.

+Trying out segmentation annotations for full images with Paint.NET, hopefully it will speed up the annotation process.

+Tried balancing the datasets.
+Not enough annotations (~1500 per class), need more.
+And need to pretrain - we don't balance the finetuning training data for our current pretrained EffNet model!
+There is no pretrained ResNet for our image sizes (600x600).
+Our current model EffNet_b7 is pretrained and gets quite good results, ~84% accuracy.
+Currently downloading ImageNet to pretrain a ResNet, but the training will take too long on our system...

 UPDATE: 21:14 MAJOR BUGFIX! only returned annotation of index 19 in FungAIDataset __getitem__ method.